 While habitat restoration has helped the turkey population rebound from an all-time low of 30,000 birds in the 1920s to nearly 7 million in recent years, our feathered friends may not be out of the woods yet!

-Wild turkeys now face a new potential threat this year: COVID-19.
-Between, job lay-offs, social distancing orders, and restrictions on other leisure activities, some wildlife biologists fear the coronavirus could result in over-hunting this turkey season.
+Wild turkeys now face a new threat: COVID-19.
+Between, job lay-offs, social distancing orders, and restrictions on other leisure activities, wildlife biologists fear that over-hunting in turkey season could have negative impacts on turkey populations.

 The following woodland management activities can help to meet the special needs of wild turkeys:

 - Disturbing the soil through shallow tillage (also known as "discing") stimulates the growth of highly nutritious forage, including native grasses and forbs.

 - Mowing should go hand-in-hand with discing.
 Concentrate on edge roads, fire breaks and old fields to remove old-growth grasses and disperses the seeds.

 - Thin your trees to let the desirable ones, such as large, mature, mast-producing and roosting trees, flourish.
 Also, thin the forest understory.
 Turkeys prefer an open forest floor covered in leaflitter for easy forage.
 This more open forest is also better for nesting and brood-rearing.

 - Turkeys like open, brushy space and grasslands rich in forage.
 Grass-rich areas also provide safer nesting sites.
 These can be created by clear-cutting one to five acre patches through the forest.